The Real Mother: Dogri language

-In a Dogri tale titled A Fragrant Flower or Jasmine Flower, a king has seven queens, the youngest of which he favours the best, and still no son, so he prays and worships.
+In a Dogri tale titled Chameli dā phul, translated as A Fragrant Flower or Jasmine Flower, a king has seven queens, the youngest of which he favours the best, and still no son, so he prays and worships.
 One day, his pleas are answered, and the youngest queen is pregnant, to the dismay of the other co-wives.
 The king gives the queen a drum for her to beat whenever she needs something.
 However, the jealous co-queens trick their rival into beating the drum many times to annoy their husband and leave her on her own at labour.
 When the time comes, the seventh queen gives birth to twins, a prince (named Rajkumar) and a princess (Rajkumari), who are replaced by rats, hidden in an earthen pot and buried under a pot of dung.
 The king returns and, seeing the animals, banishes the young queen to the menial position of scaring crows.
 Meanwhile, on the dung heap, two trees sprout: a mango tree (representing the boy) and a bush of chameli flowers, or jasmine creeper, in another translation (representing the girl).
 Sometime later, the king's sepoys see beautiful chameli flowers on the bush and try to pluck them, but, on the advice of the mango tree, the bush rises its height.
 The sepoys inform the old vizier, who comes to the dunghill to try and pluck the flowers, but the same thing happens.
 Next, the king himself comes to take the chameli flowers, but the tree rises even higher.
 Finally, the disgraced junior queen comes to the trees; they embrace the woman and ask her to be dug out of the dunghill.
 The twins are rescued from the dunghill, still alive; the king then restores the junior queen to her rightful place.